 • Text or graphics should not be placed within the paw print or in the space between the toes and palm.

-• The paw print may reproduce in a variety of colors although blue or black is recommended for brand consistency.
+• The paw print may reproduce in a variety of colors for merchandise purposes, however, blue or black is recommended for brand consistency in University communications.

 • Merchandise featuring the paw print must be produced by licensed vendors (see licensing.psu.edu), and requires a registration symbol on the lower, right-hand side.